Albert Harvey

 Albert Harvey (23 July 1843 – 24 December 1912) was a Scottish rugby union player, and later a textile merchant.
 He was a founder of the Scottish Rugby Union and its second President.

 Rugby Union career

 Amateur career

-Harvey played for Glasgow Academicals from the 1869-70 season.
+Harvey played for Glasgow Academicals from the 1869–70 season.

 In 1870, he was part of the Glasgow Academicals side which went to England to play Liverpool and Manchester.

 Administrative career

 Harvey and the Glasgow Academicals captain, John Arthur, were on the committee that formed the Scottish Rugby Union in 1873, which was originally known as the Scottish Football Union.
-He was President of the SRU from 1874-75.
+He was President of the SRU from 1874 to 1875.

 Textile career

 Harvey had a career in textiles and was in the Incorporation of Weavers in Glasgow.
 He was a Director of the Borneo Company in London and the Northern Assurance Company in Glasgow.

 Days before his death on 24 December 1912 he was named as a Trustee in the West of Scotland American Investment Company.
 It was seeking more debenture capital from the public in an advert in The Scotsman newspaper.